Master of Public Health

 Credits 3

-Presents concepts, principles, and applications that form the basis of environmental health.
-Describes the sources, pathways of exposure, and methods of control of the principal physical, chemical, biologic, and sociologic factors that impact human health in ambient, indoor and occupational environments.
+This course presents concepts, principles, and applications that form the basis of environmental health.
+It describes the sources, pathways of exposure, and methods of control of the principal physical, chemical, biologic, and sociologic factors that impact human health in ambient, indoor and occupational environments.

 ND 505: Principles of Health Behavior